MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-experian.md

 - You have an active Experian subscription.
 To get a subscription, [contact Experian](https://www.experian.com/marketing-services/contact) directly.
 [Learn more about Experian Data Enrichment](https://www.experian.com/marketing-services/microsoft?cmpid=ems_web_mci_cdppage).

 - An Experian connection has already been configured by an administrator *or* you have [administrator](permissions.md#administrator) permissions.
-You also need the the User ID, Party ID, and Model Number for your SSH-enabled Secure Transport (ST) account that Experian created for you.
+You also need the User ID, Party ID, and Model Number for your SSH-enabled Secure Transport (ST) account that Experian created for you.

 ## Configure the enrichment